How to protect your Bone Health during & after menopause

 Vitamin D is extremely important for bone health and well proven to improve bone mineral density.
 The dosage depends very much on lots of different factors – especially distance from the equator (the wavelength of UVB light needs to be sufficient to make vitamin D and that depends on the distance from the equator and the time of year).
 It is important to supplement with a high quality Vitamin D, up to 10,000IU a day, depending on the circumstances.
 It’s best to buy it from a naturopath or the like, rather than off the shelf at the local chemist.

-**HOT TIP!
-One of the most important tests that can be performed to monitor bone density is an accurate annual measurement of height.
-Reducing height can often pick up the silent fractures that occur very often in people with lowering bone density…. so get your doctor to take your height measurement each year**
+A reduction in height can often pick up the silent fractures that occur very often in people with lowering bone density…. so get your doctor to take your height measurement each year.